South African Airways Flight 295: Passengers and crew

 Taiwanese authorities stated that 58 passengers began flying in Taipei, including 30 Taiwanese citizens, 19 South Africans, 47 Japanese, two Mauritians, one Dane, one Dutch, one Briton, and one German.
 The other passengers transferred from other flights arriving in Taipei, and as such their nationalities were not known to Taiwanese authorities.

 At least two passengers died of smoke inhalation.
 The rest died from the extreme trauma sustained in the crash.

 Among the passengers was Kazuharu Sonoda, a Japanese professional wrestler also known as Haru Sonoda and Magic Dragon, and his wife, who were travelling as part of their honeymoon.
 They were offered and sent on the flight by All Japan Pro-Wrestling president Giant Baba to appear on a wrestling show in South Africa, promoted by fellow wrestler Tiger Jeet Singh.

-Dramatisation
+Dramatization

 The crash was featured in Season 5 of the Canadian-made, internationally distributed documentary series Mayday, in the episode "Fanning the Flames."